Sanchezo/owSR/README.md

-# Desc
+# Description

-Bot that can show you your overwatch rank
+Simple and easy to install discord bot that allow you to check Overwatch rank of specified person.
+Commands:
+`.sr <battletag>` Shows specified person's rank `.help` Shows info about commands

 ## Hosting on glitch